qleonardolp/xsens_mtw_driver-release/README.md

 # Xsens MTw driver using ROS-Kinetic

-This project aim to develop an driver on which the Xsens MTw sensors send the data in topics published through an main node managing the connection with the Awinda base (USB port).
+This project aims to develop a driver on which the Xsens MTw sensors send the data in topics published through an main node managing the connection with the Awinda base (USB port).
 Development based on [Xsens MTw SDK 4.6](https://www.xsens.com/mt-software-suite-mtw-awinda/).

 ### Hardware